PyThaiNLP/pythainlp/docs/api/benchmarks.rst

 pythainlp.benchmarks
 ====================================
-The :class:`pythainlp.benchmarks` is benchmarks for Thai.
-Now, the benchmark function is only for word tokenization.
+The :class:`pythainlp.benchmarks` contains utility functions for benchmarking tasked related to Thai NLP.
+At the moment, we have only for word tokenization.
+Other tasks will be added soon.

 Modules
 -------

+Tokenization
+*********

+Quality
+^^^^
+.. autofunction:: pythainlp.benchmarks.word_tokenisation.compute_stats
 .. autofunction:: pythainlp.benchmarks.word_tokenisation.benchmark
 .. autofunction:: pythainlp.benchmarks.word_tokenisation.preprocessing